Get hands-on practice using Summon in our interactive Summon tutorial.

 If you have a list of citations you want to export, print, or email, you need to save the items to your folder first.
 From the folder of saved items you can then email, print, or export the records.
 No more than 50 citations can be emailed or exported at a time.

 You can use Summon from off-campus computers, but may see limited results.
-To get the most complete results, log in using your UA NetID from the yellow banner at the top of the page.
+To get the most complete results, log in using your UA NetID from the gray banner at the top of the page.
 UA students and employees also can authenticate off campus using a Virtual Private Network (VPN) client, which they can get as a free download from UITS.

 Summon is an evolving product and some features are still in development.
 If you run into issues that aren't included on this list, please send us feedback.